 Resolution, usually expressed in dpi (dots per inch) with scanners, is the main factor to consider.
 For superior images that will make large, exhibition-quality prints, consider scanning at 1200 or even 1600 dpi.
-However, scanning large images at such a high resolution can make very large files, which might be a concern if your computer lacks sufficient random access memory (RAM) or hard-disk space.
+However, scanning large images at such a high resolution can make very large files, which might be a concern if you lack sufficient random access memory (RAM) or hard disk space.

-For scanning everyday prints that you do not plan to enlarge or crop, set your scanner to scan at a lower resolution.
-Scanning at 300 dpi should give good results for images that you want to print.
-For images that you want to send in email or post to the Web, 72 dpi is adequate resolution.
+For scanning everyday prints that you do not plan to enlarge or crop, you might want to set your scanner to scan at a lower resolution.
+Scanning at 300 dpi should give adequate results for images that you want to print.
+For images that you want to send in e-mail or post to the Web, 72 dpi is sufficient.
 Just remember that if you plan to crop or enlarge, you will need more pixels to work with, so you should increase your scanning resolution accordingly.

 Many scanners allow you to adjust the bit depth (sometimes called color depth).
 Bit depth is the range of colors the scanner is able to capture per pixel.
-Scanner bit depths range anywhere from 8-bit on older models to 48-bit on some newer models.
-A high bit depth, such as 24-bit, ensures that the scanner captures the wide range of colors in your photos.
+Scanner bit depths range anywhere from 24-bit on older models to 48-bit on some newer models.
+A high bit depth ensures that the scanner captures the wide range of colors in your photos.

-Setting the bit depth higher than 24 bit requires longer scanning time, and may make image files larger than necessary.
-Most image-editing programs (including Digital Image) cannot work with bit depth higher than 24 bit.
+Setting the bit depth higher than 24-bit may make image files larger than necessary.
+Most image-editing programs (including Digital Image) cannot work with a bit depth higher than 24-bit.
 If you scan an image at the 32-bit setting, and then open it in Digital Image, the photo is converted to 24 bit automatically.
 The 24-bit level supports 16.7 million distinct colors, which is usually more than adequate.